Transaction codes are mainly used to state the purpose of interactions, and to indicate the outcome of inbound and outbound interactions.

 To select transaction codes during a call:

 Note: If you end the call without selecting a mandatory code, the call stagnates in the post processing mode.
-Clicking End Post Processing brings up the code list, forcing a selection.applies the code and allows you to begin processing the new interaction.
+Clicking End Post Processing brings up the code list, forcing a selection.Agent ConsoleVirtual Contact Center's browser-based graphical user interface (GUI) used by Agents to manage customer interactions. applies the code and allows you to begin processing the new interaction.
 The transaction code gets logged in the contact center's historical reports.

 In a contact center environment, the time taken by agents to process calls is critically important.
 During a call, agents may be required to browse multiple code lists and select the desired code(s) for each call.
 This process is time-consuming.
 The keyboard shortcuts for codes minimize the time spent selecting the codes by reducing the number of clicks in the call flow.
 This feature is useful when the agent knows the code selection and does not have to go through the lists to make choices.